Mark Bence-Jones

-Mark Adayre Bence-Jones (29 May 1930 – 12 April 2010) was a writer, noted mainly for his books on Irish architecture, the British aristocracy and the British Raj.
+Mark Adayre Bence-Jones (29 May 1930 – 12 April 2010) was a London-born writer, noted mainly for his books on Irish architecture, the British aristocracy and the British Raj.
 He regarded himself as being both Irish and English, seeing no contradiction in these statements of nationality.

 Life and works

 Early life

-Bence-Jones was the son of Colonel Philip Reginald Bence-Jones who was the head of an engineering school in Lahore, India.
+Bence-Jones was the son of Colonel Philip Reginald Bence-Jones, who was the head of an engineering school in Lahore, India.
 His mother was half-French and half-English, and had been brought up in Alexandria, Egypt.
 Bence-Jones was born in London, in 1930, but most of his childhood was spent in India, and plans for his education in England were curtailed by the outbreak of World War II.

 Following the war, the family moved to Ireland, from where they had originally come, the ancestral home had been Lisselane in County Cork, which had left family ownership in the early 1930s.
 They bought a decaying country house called Glenville Park, located near Cork City.

 Bence-Jones completed his schooling at Ampleforth College, and went on to study history at Pembroke College, Cambridge, then agriculture at the Royal Agricultural College, at Cirencester, with the intention of running the family's estate in Ireland.

 Works

-Bence-Jones is best known for his authorship of Burke's Guide to Country Houses Volume 1: Ireland, (1978).
+Bence-Jones is best known for his authorship of Burke's Guide to Country Houses Volume 1: Ireland (1978).
 This was an ambitious work, trying to record the architecture of all the Irish country houses, including those that were, by then, lost or ruined.
 He made copious use of photographs and family albums in private ownership.
 He also wrote three books about India, Palaces of the Raj (1973), The Viceroys of India (1982) and Clive of India (1987).
 The first of these is believed to be the first book to give serious academic consideration to the subject of British architecture in India, He was the consultant editor for Burke's Irish Family Records, 1973–76.

 He also tried his hand at writing novels: three comedies of upper-class life in Rome, London and Ireland.
 One of these received an enthusiastic review from John Betjeman, but none remain in print.